neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.world.level.border.WorldBorder#clampVec3ToBound` - Clamps the vector to within the world border.
 - `net.minecraft.world.level.chunk`
     - `ChunkSource#onSectionEmptinessChanged` - Updates the section when it has data.
+    - `LevelChunkSection`
-    - `LevelChunkSection#copy` - Makes a shallow copy of the chunk section.
+        - `copy` - Makes a shallow copy of the chunk section.
+        - `setUnsavedListener` - Adds a listener which takes in the chunk position whenever the chunk is marked dirty.
+        - `$UnsavedListener` - A consumer of a chunk position called when the chunk is marked dirty.
     - `PalettedContainerRO#copy` - Creates a shallow copy of the `PalettedContainer`.
     - `UpgradeData#copy` - Creates a deep copy of `UpgradeData`.
 - `net.minecraft.world.level.chunk.storage.IOWorker#store` - Stores the writes of the chunk to the worker.